TypeScript Snippets

 console.log(sum); // Output: 15

-, which indicates that the reduce method should expect an array of numbers.
+In this example, the type parameter for the reduce method is specified as number, which indicates that the reduce method should expect an array of numbers.

 as const